martbetz/martbetz.github.io/faq.md

 ### Are you on social media? ###

-I’ve no wish to be.
+I’ve neither want nor reason.

 ### What are your chosen pronouns? ###